Dr. Lorenz Trein

 Winter Semester 2017/18

-Lorenz Trein is an assistant with the Chair for Religious Studies at LMU.
+Lorenz Trein is an Assistant Professor at the Chair of Religious Studies at LMU Munich.
 He studied religion, ethnology as well as modern and contemporary history in Munich, and the history of the early modern period and sociology at the University of Zurich.
 He received his PhD from the University of Basel in 2014 with a thesis on the discursive formation of the collective singular Islam in contexts of the European history of religion and science in the 19th and 20th centuries.
 His habilitation project addresses historical periods in religious and secularization discourse as well as a historical theory of secularization which scrutinizes the current presence of past times in religious history.

 - Prof. Susannah Heschel, Ph.D.